AVLtoday City Guide Play Banner

 • Pet-friendly: Yes, on leash

-What this hike lacks in sweeping summit views, it makes up for with historic artifacts.
+You’ll get a beautiful overlook view with the bonus of historical artifacts.
 After a good number of switchbacks and a few rocky outcrops, you’ll encounter the former site of the Rattlesnake Lodge, which was built in 1904 and gets its name from the now-defunct living room that was covered in rattlesnake skins.
+Note: This trail is temporarily closed in the aftermath of Helene.

 • Difficulty: 🥾🥾